attempt-this-online/attempt-this-online/docs/installation.md

 # Installation
+You will need approximately 20GB or more free disk space.

 ## Fully Automated
 Download and execute the [setup script](../setup/setup) **on a fresh install of Arch Linux**.
 Using the setup script in any other distribution, or on an Arch Linux machine that has already had changes, is not supported.